 - New York — In September 2019, the New York Attorney General submitted numerous Cease and Desist letters to retailers and manufacturers selling 80% lowers and kits.
 He claimed these products were illegal.
 Since then, New York has followed California in banning fixed magazines from AR-15s.

-- California — California allows 80% lowers and receiver blanks.
-However, before constructing an 80% AR-15 from a blank, California residents must apply for a serial number for their firearm via the California Department of Justice.
+- California — California does not allow the ownership, possession, sale or manufacture of 80% lowers.
+However, previously, California residents were able to apply for a serial number for their firearm via the California Department of Justice if they planned on complete an 80 lower and registering it afterwards.
 This requirement stems from A.B.857, a bill that went into effect on July 1st, 2018.
+Also see the law passed in 2021 which went into effect on July 1, 2022.
+(AB 1057)

 - Connecticut — Connecticut passed Substitute House Bill No. 7219, Public Act No. 19-6, effectively banning the shipment and ownership of 80% lowers and receiver blanks.